SESARLab/mfh-dl-performace-testing/thesis.md

 ### 1.1 Goals of the research

-In MIND Foods HUB project, the Data Lake platform is a core component of the computing infrastructure, since it must support various stakeholders and use cases: the uploading of raw sensors data, the algorithmic analisys of the collected data, the serving the client application through the hybrid GraphQL/REST API.
-So, as every architectural core component, the Data Lake platform must conform to non-functional requirements in terms of quality attributes: availability, scalability, maintainability and, not least, performance.
+In the MIND Foods HUB project, the Data Lake platform is a core component of the computing infrastructure.
+It must support various stakeholders and use cases: the uploading of raw sensors data, the algorithmic analysis of the collected data, the serving of the client application through the hybrid GraphQL/REST API.
+So, like every architectural core component, the Data Lake platform must conform to non-functional requirements in terms of quality attributes [7]: scalability, maintainability and, not least, performance.

-When I joined the project, the SESAR Lab team was already investigating faster and better alternatives to Apache Hive due to its poor reading performance on even simple aggregations queries.
-Also,

-In software, performance testing is a type of non-functional testing that tests a system's behaviour under satisfactory and unsatisfactory conditions [27].
-The goal of performance testing is to check the quality attributes of a system in terms of:

-- *Speed*: refers to how fast a system responds to a given request, or command
-- *Scalability*: determines the ability of a system to perform gracefully as the client's requests increase over time [28]
-- *Reliability*: refers to the capacity of a system to continue to function over time without failure [29]
+*Scalability* determines the ability of a system to perform gracefully as the client's requests increase over time [8]. *Maintainability* is defined as the ease with which a system can be modified to improve its performance, correct defects, or adapt to new requirements [9]. *Finally, performance* is defined as the amount of work a system must perform in a unit of time within given constraints, such as speed, accuracy, or memory usage [9].

-For each of these characteristics, especially for software that uses the network to transfer data, performance testing collects various time-related metrics, like response time, throughput, success and failure rate, One traditional way to accomplish performance testing is to develop a benchmark: a workload representative of how the system is used in the field and then run the system on those benchmarks.
-Then, with a typical benchmark available, it is necessary to collect performance requirements, provided in a concrete, verifiable manner to make the performance testing meaningful.
+When I joined the project, the SESAR Lab team was not pleased with at least two of these properties: Apache Hive reading performance has proven poor even on simple aggregations queries.
+Also, the maintainability of the Data Lake infrastructure was not satisfying since it relies on a complex multi-container Docker application, using custom images with various bash scripts and configuration files to define the Hadoop and Apache Hive services.
+So, they started investigating for faster and maintainable alternatives to Apache Hive, including Apache Druid [10], a real-time database that supports modern analytics applications.
+The requirements that the alternative platform must satisfy are:

+1. Scalability: adding more resources to the platform to support an increase in the average workload should be easy
+2. Maintainability: the platform must be easy to configure and deploy on the MIND Foods HUB Hadoop cluster
+3. Performance: the platform should provide sub-second aggregations queries

+This research aims to study Apache Druid as a viable, more performant solution to Apache Hive; to accomplish this goal, I tested the performance 0f the two platforms with Apache JMeter [11], an open-source Java application designed to measure the performance of various systems and protocols.
+Performance testing, which is a type of non-functional testing, evaluates the functioning of a system by simulating a variety of standard and abnormal load conditions.
+But, in testing the performance for Big Data technologies, an essential factor should be considered: the variety and volume of the data set involved for testing [12].

-That's where I started to study and test Apache Druid [7], a real-time database, as a viable, more performant solution than Hive to improve MIND Foods HUB Data Lake efficiency.
+That's why to test Apache Hive and Apache Druid, given the requirements of the MIND Foods HUB Data Lake platform, I applied a strict, thorough and reproducible methodology described in the following sections of this paper;

-Section 1.1 shortly describe Big Data and Data Lake systems.
-Then, sections 1.2 and 1.3 introduce the Hadoop architecture and the design of Apache Hive.
-Section 1.4 presents Apache Druid, explaining its key concepts and use cases.
-Section 2 demonstrates the testing methodologies employed to test Apache Hive and Apache Druid with JMeter [8]; Section 3 illustrates the testing results, while section 4 concludes this paper.
+Section 2 defines Big Data and Data Lake systems and describes Hadoop, Apache Hive, and Apache Druid, focusing on their architecture and functionalities.
+Section 3 demonstrates the testing methodologies employed to test Apache Hive and Apache Druid with JMeter; Section 4 discuss the testing results, while section 4 concludes this paper.

 ## 2. Big Data technologies